buchmayne/bloodmoney/README.md

 # bloodmoney

-App to predicting UFC Fight outcomes using machine learning.
+App to predicting UFC Fight outcomes using machine learning